GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-pubsub/README.md

 - javascriptTextTransformGcsPath: Path to javascript function in GCS
 - javascriptTextTransformFunctionName: Name of javascript function
 - outputDeadLetterTopic: Topic for messages failed to reach the output topic(aka.
 DeadLetter topic)
 - secretStoreUrl: URL to Kafka credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'
 - vaultToken: Token to access HashiCorp Vault secret storage
+- kafkaOptionsGcsPath: Path to Kafka credentials in GCS.
+This parameter can be used instead of secretStoreUrl and vaultToken

+_Note_: If you want to provide Kafka credentials you should specify **either** secretStoreUrl and vaultToken or kafkaOptionsGcsPath.

 You can do this in 3 different ways:
 1. Using [Dataflow Google Cloud Console](https://console.cloud.google.com/dataflow/jobs)